Galway was a fiercely defended Catholic city and as Cromwell’s Armies strengthened their hold over the province of Connaught.

 Within Galway City the situation was dire.
 There were widespread hunger and an outbreak of Bubonic plague.
 The siege dragged on until May 1652 when Preston was forced to seek terms for the surrender of the city.
 Cootes agreed to allow Preston and his troops depart for Spain whilst the merchant families, now known derisively by the Parliamentarians, as the “Tribes of Galway”, were to face heavy fines and exclusion from the municipal government of the city.

 The fall of Galway

 The siege of Galway had the city fall to the Parliamentarians, meant the end of organised resistance by the Confederate Irish.
 Many thousands of Irishmen left for service in Continental armies.
-However guerilla warfare did continue in Ireland.
-There were bitter retaliations from both sides and soon the land was racked by hunger and plague.
+However, guerilla warfare did continue in Ireland.
+There were bitter retaliation from both sides and soon the land was racked by hunger and plague.